 Your vehicle is equipped with two Integrated Keyhead Transmitters (IKTs).
-The IKT functions as both a programmed ignition key that operates all the locks and starts the vehicle, and a remote keyless entry transmitter.
+The key blade functions as a programmed key which starts the vehicle and unlocks/locks all the doors.
+The transmitter portion functions as the remote entry transmitter.

 Your IKTs are programmed to your vehicle; using a non-programmed key will not permit your vehicle to start.
 If you lose your authorized dealer supplied IKTs, replacement IKTs are available through your authorized dealer.
-Standard SecuriLockTM keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.
+Standard SecuriLock® keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.